cybearl/genesis/README.md

 This bot is still in development, so multiple features will be added once we know it is working properly, a bit like a MVP.

-First, we're using Binance Spot for the tradings, which need to be later changed to an external wallet, basically, a wallet will be generated at the creation of a bot instance, where only the user and the bot will have access to it.
+First, we're using Binance Spot for the tradings, which needs to be later changed to an external wallet.
+Basically, a wallet will be generated at the creation of a bot instance, showing the address and the private key, the user will then have to send the funds, and configure the bot to use a certain amount of funds, secure a percentage of the funds on a personal wallet, etc.

-Binance will still be used to get the market data, but the tradings will be made from the external wallet.
-Yeah, pasting a Binance account API key in a bot is generally not safe and I wouldn't do that too lol.
+Binance will still be used to get the market data, probably backed by another service, but the tradings will be made from the external wallet.
+Pasting a Binance account API key in a bot is generally not safe and I wouldn't do that too lol.

 The strategies system needs to implement more methods to allow the strategies to be more complex, including deep learning, better decision making, etc.

 Installation
 ------------